DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry covers the first common CSS mistake: forgetting that not all browsers render code the same way.
 It reinforces the importance of cross-browser testing and introduces modern concepts like Progressive Enhancement and Graceful Degradation.
 The content also highlights how tools like Autoprefixer automate the process of adding vendor prefixes to ensure code compatibility.

 ---

+#### COMMON MISTAKES TO AVOID WITH CSS POINT TWO

+### Course Step Number: 455

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry covers the second common CSS mistake: the failure to include comments in a stylesheet.
+It reinforces that effective commenting is about explaining the "why" behind code decisions, not just the "what."
+The content also introduces the concept of structured DocBlocks and highlights how VS Code extensions can automate their creation, leading to a more efficient workflow.

+---